 Hosted by none other than renowned journalist and licensed private investigator Allie Conti (New York Times, Vice), the true-crime ‘Vigilante’ podcast series is honestly as complex as it is compelling.
 After all, it delves deep into not just the history of search-and-rescuer Tim Miller but also his incredibly unusual methods as a detective in an attempt to bring some of the darkest cases to a close.
 So now that we know his journey sadly began owing to the horrific 1984 death of his own daughter, 16-year-old Laura Miller, let’s find out more about his current standing, shall we?

 Who is Tim Miller?

 Although originally from Wellington, Ohio, Tim Miller seems to be a Texan through and through, especially considering the direct way he handles any situation the universe throws at him.
 But the fact of the matter is that his life has rarely ever been easy, let alone full of unmarred happy moments, and it goes back to around the 1940s when he was a mere child.
-He was reportedly raised by a series of abusive relatives after his parents abandoned him, and then as an adult, he lost his infant son to crib death, his father as well as brother to suicide, and finally Laura to homicide.
+A series of abusive relatives reportedly raised him after his parents abandoned him, and then as an adult, he lost his infant son to crib death, his father as well as his brother to suicide, and finally Laura to homicide.